jaovito/foodu-mobile/README.md

 cp .env.example.json .env.json
 ```

 After you've created the file, you need to open the file and insert your variables, if you don't want to run the server in your machine, you can just ignore this step.
+But you will need a mapbox API KEY.

 After that, you can follow the instructions below for installing configure the project into your environment (iOS or Android).